Knowledge Management

 Help different learning styles & paces

 Instructional videos combine text, audio and visuals.
-So, they support different types of learning, like visual, auditory and reading and writing.
+So, they support different types of learning, like visual, auditory, reading and writing.

 Video tutorials also help people learn at their own pace.
 They’re especially beneficial when someone needs to follow a process step by step.